grant overview

 7. Every grower / producer is eligible for work on one Phase 3: Product Formulation and Development project at a time.

-8. All products not fit for human consumption and not within the product categories outlined above will not be considered for funding covered access to resources and Agricultural Innovation Center services.
+8. Products not fit for human consumption and not within the product categories outlined above will not be considered for funding covered access to Agricultural Innovation Center resources and services.

-1. Any entrepreneurs, businesses, and/or proposed products that do not fit within the above guidelines may access the Phase 1: Online Course Learning courses through self-paid access and are encouraged to apply to the Food Entrepreneurship and Manufacturing Institute (FEMI) at Purdue University for services relating to fit for human consumption food grade product development, research, and business planning services for the fees outlined by the Institute.
+1. Any entrepreneurs, businesses, and/or proposed products that do not fit within the above guidelines may access the Phase 1 online courses through self-paid access and are encouraged to apply to the Food Entrepreneurship and Manufacturing Institute (FEMI) for services relating to fit for human consumption food grade product development, research, and business planning services for the fees outlined by the Institute.

 If you meet all of the above legibility requirements, please submit this GRANT ELIGIBILITY FORM to Madison Mehringer at mmehrin@purdue.edu for review and entry into the AIC program.